• Home

 Yes, you can successfully grow frangipani in a pot.
 They are rewarding plants to grow in containers, especially in summer when flowering.
 They thrive with little maintenance and make the ideal potted tree for gardeners in warmer climates.

-You should be able to grow frangipani in a pot with little problems, provided they get lots of sun and the right amount of watering.
-If you have any questions about how to grow frangipani in pots, get in touch
+You should be able to plant frangipanis in pots with little problems, provided they get lots of full sun and the right amount of watering.
+Get in touch if you have any questions about how to grow frangipani in pots.

 Related Posts